renebarto/baremetal/doc/tutorials/08-timer.md

 - Line 43: We need to use some registers for the system timer (still to be defined), so we will include `BCMRegisters.h`
 - Line 44: We will also need to include `MemoryAccess.h`
 - Line 46-48: We add some convenience definitions to convert between seconds, milliseconds and microseconds
-- Line 52-55: We implement the default constructor, using the standard singleton `MemoryAccess` instance
+- Line 52-55: We implement the private default constructor, using the standard singleton `MemoryAccess` instance
-- Line 57-60: We implement the specific test constructor, where the memory access instance is passed as a parameter
+- Line 57-60: We implement the public constructor, where the memory access instance is passed as a parameter
 - Line 73-76: We implement the `WaitMilliSeconds()` method by simply called `WaitMicroSeconds()`
-- Line 79-96: We implement the `WaitMicroSeconds()` method in case we don't use the physical system timer, using ARM registers
+- Line 79-96: We implement the `WaitMicroSeconds()` method in case we don't use the physical system timer (`USE_PHYSICAL_COUNTER` is not defined), using ARM registers
   - Line 85: We read the timer frequency.
-Default, this is 54 MHz `GetTimerFrequency()` is an ARM instruction to read the counter frequency register `CNTFRQ_EL0`, which returns the counter frequency in ticks per second.
+Default, this is 54 MHz.
+`GetTimerFrequency()` is an ARM instruction to read the counter frequency register `CNTFRQ_EL0`, which returns the counter frequency in ticks per second.
 This needs to be added
   - Line 87: We read the current counter value.